mattbryson/Codeigniter_Code_Complete/README.md

 ```bash
 python codecomplete/build.py -c ../www
 ```
-Where -c is the path to you codeigniter site relative to the CI_CodeComplete directory.
+Where codecomplete is the codecomplete repo and -c is the path to you codeigniter site relative to the codecomplete directory.

+If you want to add this to an existing repo, consider using a git-submodule.

 2) Next add the directory to you Eclipse PHP Build path.